ai/autoprefixer-rails/README.md

 ## Differences

-The best way to use Autoprefixer is a webpack or Gulp.
+The best way to use Autoprefixer is with webpack or Gulp.

 Autoprefixer Rails doesn’t support this Autoprefixer’s features: